 The cherished red fruit has proven itself a key ingredient in several traditional British recipes over the years, yet few of us are aware of the humble strawberry’s versatility in the kitchen.
 Be it breakfast, lunch or dinner, the vibrant fruit can transform any meal from mundane to mouth-watering in minutes.

-For those wishing to branch out this summer, Gary Durrant, Head Chef at Hunter 486 restaurant in London’s The Arch Hotel, has lent his top tips on how to make the most of the sweet strawberry season and create unique strawberry-centric dishes at home.
+For those wishing to branch out this summer, Gary Durrant, Head Chef at Hunter 486 restaurant in London’s The Arch Hotel (now the Prince Akatori Hotel), has lent his top tips on how to make the most of the sweet strawberry season and create unique strawberry-centric dishes at home.

 Roasting strawberries can create tremendously tasty results, particularly when paired with a generous scoop of Cornish vanilla ice-cream.